chippyash/Strong-Type/README.md

 *  setFromTypes(RationalType $real, RationalType $imaginary) - strict typed setter method
 *  r() - return the real part as a RationalType
 *  i() - return the imaginary part as a RationalType
+*  isZero() - Is this number equal to zero?
+*  isReal() - Is this number a real number?  i.e. is it in form n+0i
+*  isGuassian() - Is this number Gaussian, i.e r & i are both equivelent to integers
+*  conjugate() - Return conjugate of this number
+*  modulus() - Return the modulus, also known as absolute value or magnitude of this number
+*  theta() - Return the angle (sometimes known as the argument) of the number when expressed in polar notation
+*  radius() - Return the radius (sometimes known as Rho) of the number when expressed in polar notation
+*  asPolar() - Returns complex number expressed in polar form
+*  polarQuadrant() - Returns the polar quadrant for the complex number
+*  polarString() - Return complex number expressed as a string in polar form i.e. r(cosθ + i⋅sinθ)

 NB, ComplexType amends the set() method to proxy to SetFromTypes, i.e. calling ComplexType::set() requires the same parameters as setFromTypes().